 - Select the check box for I agree to the terms and conditions stated above.

 - Select Purchase.

 Setting Suggested value Description Subscription Drop down and select your subscription.
-The subscription under which to create this web app.
+The subscription in which you want to create this web app.
 Resource group Drop down and select a resource group, or select Create new and enter a new resource group name.
 By putting all your app resources in one resource group, you can easily manage or delete them together.
 Site Name Enter a name for your web app.
-This value cannot be empty.
+This value can't be empty.
 Hosting plan name Enter a name for the App Service plan to use for hosting the web app.
-This value cannot be empty.
+This value can't be empty.